ruohai0925/cfdllmbench/CFDCodeBench/README.md

 ---

 ## Datasets
-The datasets used in the paper can be downloaded from "https://huggingface.co/datasets/NREL-Theseus/CFDCodeBench".
+The datasets used in the paper can be downloaded from `https://dataverse.harvard.edu/previewurl.xhtml?token=8375a87a-dedc-4a3f-a813-b8c1c72adfb5`.
-Place the "solution" directory into the PDE_Benchmark folder.
+Place the python files into the solution directory as shown in the folder structure.
 Place the .json files in prompt folder.

 ## 💻 Run the Benchmark